jackkershaw/vital-signs/README.md

 ## Slug/ posts

 - PDFs - Work out how to show these when it's a pdf embedded in an article - see testpdf post.
-Edit in API.
+Show the PDF as an embedded PDF not just a link.
+Way of sorting links so that if it has pdf in it it's embedded?